wpmetabox/docsv2/docs/tutorials/import-all-meta-box-custom-fields.md

 ---
-title: Importing all Meta Box custom fields
+title: Importing all Meta Box custom fields - Using WP All Import
 ---

 To import all Meta Box custom fields, you need to map their corresponding data during the import process in WP All Import.